Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for Simulating Realistic Photochemical Processes: RESULTS AND DISCUSSION

 We simulated independent dynamics trajectories under different initial conditions, i.e., 800 for $\mathrm{CH_2NH}$ and 1,000 for azobenzene, to obtain collective results.
 Three simulation methods denoted as REF-FSSH, ML-PES and ML-ALL were implemented individually.
 For each method, the total number of simulated trajectories has been enough to achieve converged collective results.
 As displayed in Figure S4, the excited-state lifetime collected from a smaller ensemble of 100 trajectories remains divergent.
 In comparison, our proposed LSTM requires only 10 reference trajectories for training but is able to produce hundreds of independent trajectories at very small cost.

 REF-FSSH provides reference data in absence of any ML model.
 ML-PES employs our constructed NequIP models to predict potential energies and gradients in the ground and excited states.
 The nonadiabatic coupling vector was still calculated using the external QM program.
 In other words, electronic motion was driven in the conventional way as REF-FSSH.
 ML-ALL is our proposed model that applies NequIP and LSTM to evolve nuclear and electronic degrees of freedom, respectively.
 Similar to our pervious observations, 6$\sim$8 \% of REF-FSSH trajectories failed because of unphysical dissociation of molecule.
 This problem appeared in 19\% of $\mathrm{CH_2NH}$ and 17\% of azobenzene trajectories when electronic structure calculation was replaced with NequIP.
 The former mainly originates from nitrene-like configurations, while the latter is caused by the difficulty in building ML-based PESs for large molecules.
-The failure percentage is still acceptable on account of much higher efficiency of ML predictions.
-The excited-state lifetime and photochemical product yield were collected from successful trajectories.
-The $\mathrm{S}_1$ lifetime $\tau$ was obtained by fitting the time-dependent $\mathrm{S}_1$ population as $P(t)=H(t_0-t)+H(t-t_0 ) e^{-((t-t_0 ))/ \tau_d }$, resulting in $\tau=t_0+\tau_d$.
+A detailed analysis about failed configurations for azobenzene is shown in Figure S6.
+The failure percentage is still acceptable on account of much higher efficiency of ML predictions. {The event that violates the physical constraint on electronic density as $\rho_{00} + \rho_{11} = 1.0$ is rare (see Figure S7 and Table S2).}